bamcis-io/amazon-dynamodb-lock-client/README.md

 # Amazon DynamoDB Lock Client
 The Amazon DynamoDB Lock Client is a general purpose distributed locking library built for DynamoDB.
 The DynamoDB Lock Client supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a certain length.
 DynamoDB Lock Client is an open-source project that will be supported by the community.
 Please create issues in the GitHub repository with questions.

-This is a port of the Java code found [here](https://github.com/awslabs/dynamodb-lock-client)
+This is a port of the Java code found [here](https://github.com/awslabs/dynamodb-lock-client) using .NET Core.

 ## Table of Contents
 - [Use Cases](#use-cases)